awslabs/data-on-eks/website/docs/blueprints/distributed-databases/pinot.md

 ## Cleanup 🧹

-To delete all the components provisioned as part of this blueprint, using the following command to
+To delete all the components provisioned as part of this blueprint, using the following command to destroy all the resources.

 ```bash
 ./cleanup.sh